A Guide to Owning a Frog

 Health and Care

 Feeding: Frogs typically eat gut-loaded crickets (crickets that have been fed nutritious foods like fruits, vegetables and fish food) and fruit flies.
-Feed your frog 3 to 4 crickets a day to start and, if advised, coat the crickets in a vitamin powder for improved nutrition.
+Feed your pet 3 to 4 crickets a day to start and, if advised, coat the crickets in a vitamin powder for improved nutrition.
 You may need to drop down to feeding every other day depending on the type of frog.

 Aquatic frogs have a different diet that may include water fleas, blood worms and shrimp.